encode/django-rest-framework/docs/api-guide/schemas.md

             },
         ])
     ```
-3. list which is mix of string and strings.
+3. list which is mix of dicts and strings.
     ```python
     class MyView(APIView):
         ...